cratonica/coordis/README.md

 coordis
 =======

-A task coordinator for distributed systems
+A task coordinator for distributed systems using Redis as a mediator.